Programming-The-Next-Step-2025/automated-lie-detection/src/README.md

 - **Real-time prediction:** Enter any autobiographical statement and receive an instant prediction (truthful or deceptive) with a confidence score.

-- **Explainability:** Expand the "Show model explainability" section to see which words contributed most to the model's prediction, highlighted in color.
+- **Explainability:** See which words contributed most to the model's prediction, highlighted in green color.

 - **Prediction History:** All your predictions are saved in a session history table, which you can download as a CSV.
 This file is also automatically saved to `data/exp_data/prediction_history.csv`.